Low-Carb Italian Sausage Soup

 4 TBSP melted butter

 Preheat waffle iron.
-Combine dry ingredients.
+Combine dry ingredients in a medium bowl.
 Combine wet ingredients.
-Pour into the dry bowl of ingredients and stir until it looks like batter.
+Pour into the bowl of dry ingredients and stir until it looks like batter.
 Bake according to your waffle iron directions.
+My Belgium waffle iron takes about 1/2 C per waffle.
+Makes 6.5 good-sized waffles.
 Serve with sugar-free syrup, whipped cream or a sugar-free jam.
-Our favorite topping is Cold Hollow Mill Horseradish Jam from Waterbury, VT.
+Our favorite topping is Cold Hollow Cider Mill Horseradish Jam from Waterbury, VT, even though it's not sugar free.
+We’re far away in Utah, so we order seven jars at a time.

 image